-The second step is to analyze the performance of one or many algorithms as a function of the chosen parameter.
+The second step is to analyze the performance of an algorithm as a function of the chosen parameter.
 This gives a much more fine-grained analysis of algorithm performance than traditional worst-case analysis, which typically parameterizes inputs solely by their size.

-In ideal applications of parameterized analysis, the parameter is independent of the description of the algorithm, and is referenced only in the algorithm's analysis.
+The best-case scenario is that the chosen parameter is independent of the description of the algorithm, and is referenced only in the algorithm's analysis.
 For example, the LRU algorithm is perfectly well defined on all inputs; we want a quantitative measure of locality not to design a new algorithm, but rather to articulate properties of data that are common in real instances and sufficient to prove good performance guarantees for LRU.
+There are also cases, however, where it makes sense to design algorithms whose behavior depends explicitly on the value of a parameter (e.g., see Homework #3).